Battle of Lewes: Location

-There remains some uncertainty over the location of the battle, with Offham Hill's eastern and lower slopes covered by modern housing.
+There remains some uncertainty over the precise location of the battle, with Offham Hill's eastern and lower slopes now covered by modern housing.
 Recently, a new consensus on the location of the main engagement places it on the current location of HM Prison Lewes.
 Contemporary sources suggest the initial engagement took place along the approximate lines of what is now Nevill Road.
-The top and southern slopes remain accessible by footpaths across agricultural land, and the ruins of the priory and castle are also open to visitors.
+The top and southern slopes of the hill remain accessible by footpaths across agricultural land, and the ruins of the priory and Lewes castle itself are also open to the public.